meteor/galaxy-docs/source/background-jobs.md

 To wrap up we also have an [example](https://github.com/meteor/examples/#double-app) app implementing this approach.

 We use this approach a lot internally as well, and we are sharing here as a best practice as we really believe it is a very effective way to solve this problem.

-Feel free to provide feedback about this approach at support@meteor.com.